nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 connection (TCP).
 In Nicotine+, these messages are defined in slskmessages.py.

-If you want a Soulseek server, [Soulfind](https://github.com/soulfind-dev/soulfind) is open source (unrelated to the official proprietary Soulseek server).
+If you want a Soulseek server, [Soulfind](https://github.com/soulfind-dev/soulfind) is an open source implementation (unrelated to the official proprietary Soulseek server).
 It handles the protocol well enough for development and testing of client implementations.

 ## Server Message Format